radiantlogic-v8/documentation-new/documentation/installation/config-promotion.md

 This feature promotes all supported changes to resource configurations (creations, updates or deletions).
 Selective promotion of configurations is currently not supported.
 Below is the list of supported configurations:

-- Data Sources
-- Database Templates
-- Custom Templates
-- Schemas
 - Naming Contexts
-- Caches
-- Synchronization Pipelines
-- Interception scripts
+- Data sources
+- Sync Topologies: synchronization pipelines, including their mapping files and scripts.
+Each pipeline is promoted in its current state (running or stopped).
+- Settings (the global settings.json file).
+- Generated Jars from change-event converters and interception scripts.
+- Other Jars from custom libraries.

 ## Unsupported configurations